 Prepare Your Home

-Regular upkeep of your home and property, and other common-sense precautions, are the most effective defense against wildfires.
+Regular upkeep of your home and property, along with other common-sense precautions, is the most effective defense against wildfires.
 Take the following steps now to reduce your risk:

 - Install smoke detectors and fire extinguishers throughout your home.